 Once the disc ruptures and the nucleus leaks out, it can compress a nerve root in the spinal canal and cause severe symptoms in the thoracic region of the spine.
 This may include:

 - Radiating pain to the ribs, chest and down the arms

 - Tingling and weakness in the affected area

 - Muscle spasms

 Treatment for a thoracic ruptured disc

 Even though a thoracic ruptured disc is less common than a cervical ruptured disc or lumbar ruptured disc, the pain can be severe and greatly reduce your quality of life.
-If you’re experiencing the effects of a thoracic ruptured disc, contact your health care provider for a consultation and diagnosis.
+If you’re experiencing the effects of a thoracic ruptured disc, it is important that you consult your doctor.
 He or she can diagnose the cause of your pain and prescribe a treatment plan based on the progression of your condition.

 If you’re recommended to undergo spine surgery, contact Laser Spine Institute and learn about the advantages of minimally invasive spine surgery compared to traditional open back surgery.
-Our minimally invasive spine procedures have helped more than 75,000 patients find relief from chronic neck and back pain, and we are confident we can help you regain your quality of life.
+Our minimally invasive spine procedures have helped thousands of patients find relief from chronic neck and back pain each year, and we are confident we can help you regain your quality of life.
 To find out if our outpatient procedures would be effective for your ruptured disc, ask our team for a free MRI review.*